umanitoba-cssa/constitution/Constitution.md

 2. Reserve the meeting room for CSSA executive meetings, general meetings and the CS Executive Assembly.
 3. Prepare an agenda and council package for executive meetings and distribute them to the Council at least one week prior to the meeting.
 4. Record meeting minutes during CSSA executive meetings and CS Executive Assemblies, or appoint another Council member to do so.
-5. Work with the President(s) to assign any actionable tasks that come about in meetings to members of Council.
+5. Work with the President to assign any actionable tasks that come about in meetings to members of Council.
 6. Work with the Director of Events to reserve rooms, equipment, and/or catering for on-campus activites.
 7. Monitor applications for Councillor positions and present them for consideration at CSSA executive meetings.
 8. Receive resignations of Council and inform Executives and the Computer Science student body of any such resignations.